ddella/FakeAPI/README.md

 ```

 ## Build the Docker image
-You need to build the Docker image to run a container.
+You need to build the Docker image to run containers.

-This is the `Dockerfile` needed to build the Docker image:
+This is the `Dockerfile` needed to build the image:
 ```Dockerfile
 # Use the following command to build the Docker image:
 #   docker build -t fakeapi:2.0 .